-You may or may not have heard of azelaic acid — this skin medication is only recently making waves.
-However, if you suffer from acne or rosacea, you will definitely want to find out more about how azelaic acid can help you.
+You may or may not have heard of azelaic acid, as this skin medication has only recently begun making waves.
+However, if you suffer from acne or rosacea, you’ll definitely want to find out more about how azelaic acid can help you.

 Azelaic acid is an organic compound that can be derived from wheat, rye and barley, although the type of azelaic acid that is used in skincare products tends to be the lab-engineered form due to its increased effectiveness and stability.